Greeks evoke past injustices to overcome bailout shame

 According to experts studying the issue, Greece’s only realistic chance for reparations 70 years after the war would be to call in the occupation loan, which the Bank of Greece has tentatively valued at 6 billion euros.

-Historian Thanos Veremis, vice president of the ELIAMEP think-tank, says Greeks forget that foreign intervention often worked in their favor.
+Historian Thanos Veremis, vice president of the ELIAMEP think-tank, says Greeks forget that foreign intervention often worked in their favour.

 Greece would never have shaken off Turkish Ottoman rule without the military assistance of Britain, France and Russia, historians say.
 International economic control imposed in 1893 helped the country to fix its finances and double its territory in a 1912-1913 war.